 Source: *U.S. Bureau of Labor Statistics

 Underwater welders work primarily on a per project basis.
 Things that can alter a salary projection include hazard levels, length of project and dive methods employed.
 Dive grade and employer are also key factors.
 The U.S. Bureau of Labor Statistics does include welding as a task for commercial divers and reports that the median wage for commercial divers was $47,930 in May 2013 (www.bls.gov).

 Underwater welders work with a variety of equipment types and procedures.
 A list of duties all welder-divers should be able to perform includes:

 Some underwater divers assist the project manager in project planning.
 The welder must have good communication skills and interpersonal skills to work well with the rest of the team.

 An underwater welder must be commercial dive certified.
-There are many schools that offer dive certification, but it is important to note that commercial dive certification is different and substitutions cannot be made regardless of experience level.
-To qualify for this certification, a diver will have to demonstrate skills in diver communication, diving physiology and emergency procedures, underwater inspections, hyperbaric chamber operations, and the use of various commercial grade tools.
+There are many schools that offer dive certification, but it's important to note that commercial dive certification is different, and substitutions cannot be made regardless of experience level.
+To qualify for this certification, a diver has to demonstrate skills in diver communication, diving physiology and emergency procedures, underwater inspections, hyperbaric chamber operations and the use of various commercial grade tools.

 There are no age limits for this occupation, but underwater welders must be in good physical condition.
-Many are required to pass physical examinations for companies.
-All underwater welders will be required to keep their certifications current, which requires periodic examinations.
+Many companies require that they pass physical exams.
+All underwater welders are required to keep their certifications current, which requires periodic examinations.

 Related to Underwater Welder: Salary, Job Duties and Requirements